Edge Developer Platform

 1. Enter Console: Switch to the "KV Storage" page.

-2. Apply for Account Activation: Click the "Apply Now" button.
+2. Apply to Open an Account: Click the "Apply Now" button.

 Note:

-The current quota for KV storage is limited.
-Please apply for enabling it.
-We will process your application as soon as possible.
-It can be used once the application is successful.
+Note: Currently, KV storage has a limited quota.
+Please apply for enabling.
+We will process as soon as possible.
+Once the application is successful, it can be used.

-1. Enter Namespace List: After enabling the KV Account, on the "KV Storage" page, click the "Create Namespace" button.
+1. Enter Namespace List: After enabling the KV Account, click the "Create Namespace" button on the "KV Storage" page.

-2. Create Namespace: Input the namespace name to be created, then click the "Create" button and wait for the creation to complete.
+2. Create a namespace: Manually input the namespace name you need to create, then click the "Create" button and wait for the creation to complete.

 Add Record

-1. Enter Namespace Details: In the namespace list, click the corresponding namespace name to enter the namespace details.
+1. Enter namespace details: In the namespace list, click the corresponding namespace name to enter namespace details.

 2. Add Record: Click the "Create Record" button.

-3. Creation Completed: After creation, you can view the added records in the record list.
+3. Creation completed: After creation, you can view the added records in the list.

-Namespace binding between projects can be done in "Projects" and "KV Storage".
+Binding between namespace and project can be performed in both "Project" and "KV Storage".

 Bind in KV Storage